rcl-ssl/docs/autorenew/configure.md

 ## Register an AAD Application

-An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources (Key Vault, DNS Zone, App Services).
+An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources (Key Vault, DNS Zone, App Services) in a Subscription.
 Please refer to the following link for instructions on how to register the AAD application:

 - [Registering an AAD Application](../authorization/aad-application)

 ## Set Access Control for the AAD application

-Access control must be set for the AAD application to access resources in a user's Azure subscription (Key Vault, DNS Zone, App Services).
+Access control must be set for the AAD application to access resources in a user's Azure Subscription (Key Vault, DNS Zone, App Services).
 Please refer to the following link for instructions:

 - [Setting Access Control for the AAD Application](../authorization/access-control-app)